achrysaetos/indeedio/README.md

 *Don't forget to add your database url and api keys in `config.js`.*

 **TO LAUNCH THE SITE:**
-1. run `node scraper` in the `scraper_engineer/` and `scraper_engineering/` directories -- runs the spiders to scrape Indeed for job listings, once for each term.
-2. run `yarn start` in the backend directory -- connects to the MongoDB database and the Express API endpoint.
+1. run `yarn start` in the backend directory -- connects to the MongoDB database and the Express API endpoint, and runs the spiders to scrape Indeed for job listings (once for each term).
-3. run `yarn start` in the frontend directory -- filters the scraped output by your list of companies.
+2. run `yarn start` in the frontend directory -- filters the scraped output by your list of companies.
-4. Go to http://localhost:3000.
+3. Go to http://localhost:3000.
 Your Express API endpoint is up at localhost:8080, and your GraphQL playground is up at localhost:5000.

 **OPTIONAL PRE-LAUNCH SCRIPTS:**
-* update `companies.js` to normalize preferred filters
+* update `companies.js` in `frontend/src/` to normalize preferred filters
-* run `scraper.js` to crawl the most current data
+* run `node scraper` in the `scraper_engineer/` and `scraper_engineering/` directories to crawl for the most current listings

 **IDEAS FOR EXTRA FEATURES:**
 * Add optional background images to the `Login` and `Register` pages (just for looks)